alanpich/tvImagePlus/core/components/imageplus/docs/mkdocs/examples.md

 ### getResources/pdoResources

-In order for the TV to be parsed with `getResources`/`pdoResources`, make sure you add the following lines to your getResources/pdoResources call:
+In order for the TV to be parsed with `getResources`/`pdoResources`, make sure you add the following lines to your `getResources`/`pdoResources` Snippet call:

 ```
 &includeTVs=`name_of_your_tv`
 &processTVs=`name_of_your_tv`
 ```

-In the template Chunk of `getResources`/`pdoResources` you could use the placeholder `[[+tv.name_of_your_tv]]` if the Output Type of the TV is set to `Image+`.
+In the template Chunk of the `getResources`/`pdoResources` Snippet call you could use the placeholder `[[+tv.name_of_your_tv]]` if the Output Type of the TV is set to `Image+`.
 Without additional changes, the placeholder contains the url to the cropped image.

 ### Using the ImagePlus Snippet inside getResources/pdoResources Template Chunk

-In your template Chunk for `getResources`/`pdoResources`, you need to add one parameter so that the `ImagePlus` Snippet knows the origin ID to pull data from:
+In your template Chunk for `getResources`/`pdoResources` Snippet call, you need to add one parameter so that the `ImagePlus` Snippet call knows the origin ID to pull data from:

 ```
  &docid=`[[+id]]`